Photo Credit: Bryn Sillorequez

 - Climbing Resolutions: A New Year's Conversation with Myself (by Stefani Dawn) - A climber has a New Year's conversation with herself...Can you relate?

-- Demented Dirt Bag (By David Barnes) - The scruffy looking peeps who have darkened hands from anodised carabiners, weird looking toes from being cramped in climbing shoes for way too long and blunt everything’s, from ice axes to pocket knives.
+- Demented Dirt Bag (by David Barnes) - The scruffy looking peeps who have darkened hands from anodised carabiners, weird looking toes from being cramped in climbing shoes for way too long and blunt everything’s, from ice axes to pocket knives.
 They have scavenged hands from getting their jam in cracks.
 These climbers have given up on normal and live for the climb.
 These demented ones are The Dirtbags.

-- Don't Take Granite for Granite (by Stefani Dawn) - Every new crag and rock type brings a unique experience.
+- Don't Take Granite for Granite (By Stefani Dawn) - Every new crag and rock type brings a unique experience.
 But one type of rock - granite - is the most unpredictable.

-- Dorothy, We Aren't On Havanah Anymore (by Stefani Dawn) - Have you ever gotten on the wrong climb and realized it a little too late?
+- Dorothy, We Aren't On Havanah Anymore (By Stefani Dawn) - Have you ever gotten on the wrong climb and realized it a little too late?

 - Guatemalan Worry Dolls Go Climbing (By Melissa Kline) - Author and climbing instructor Melissa Kline also has a hobby as a miniaturist!
 During COVID quarantine, she got creative.
 Check out her photos!

-- Joshua Tree: Heinous Approaches (by Stefani Dawn) - When boulderfield meets desert the approach can be unpredictable - sometimes it's no big deal, sometimes "hell boulderado."
+- Joshua Tree: Heinous Approaches (By Stefani Dawn) - When boulderfield meets desert the approach can be unpredictable - sometimes it's no big deal, sometimes "hell boulderado."

-- No Health Insurance Changed How I Climb (by Stefani Dawn) - When my husband and I quit our jobs and started our own rock climbing-related business, we lost our health insurance.
+- No Health Insurance Changed How I Climb (By Stefani Dawn) - When my husband and I quit our jobs and started our own rock climbing-related business, we lost our health insurance.
 This definitely impacted how we approached our climbing (and some of it's embarrassingly funny).

-- Rock Star Groupie (by Stefani Dawn) - A climber finds herself following a route-setting rock star.
+- Rock Star Groupie (By Stefani Dawn) - A climber finds herself following a route-setting rock star.
 Who is it and why?

 - Snakes and Ladders (By David Barnes) - Australia – the land where walking out your front door means you may be bitten, stung, or even killed by any number of critters.
 Now try it on a climb...

-- Starting Over (by Stefani Dawn) - We all love climbing.
+- Starting Over (By Stefani Dawn) - We all love climbing.
 We are dedicated to it.
 We’d do it every day if we could.
 But face it, we’ve all been there - be it from injury, work demands, location, or lack of partners – we have to start over, again, and again, and again.
 And it sucks every… single…time...

 - The Adventure of a Lifetime...So far (By Dierdre Wolownick) - "When you think of big wall climbers, it’s not generally an “elderly lady” who comes to mind.
 That’s what my son, Alex Honnold, called me during my first year of climbing, when he led me and another “elderly lady” friend up Snake Dike on Half Dome.
 Eight years later, when I climbed El Cap with him, I was even more elderly."

-- The Bane of Northwest Climbing (by Stefani Dawn) - @#$% moss!
+- The Bane of Northwest Climbing (By Stefani Dawn) - @#$% moss!
 Enough said.

 - The Pink Tricam (By Emma Renly) - Author Emma Renly describes her first trad lead, and how the pink tricam was both her downfall and her saving grace.

-- Things of Stone and Wood (by Dave Barnes) - A tree is lodged smack-dab in the middle of Dave’s new climb.
+- Things of Stone and Wood (By Dave Barnes) - A tree is lodged smack-dab in the middle of Dave’s new climb.
 The author struggles with whether to remove the tree of leave it, taking us on a thoughtful journey of trees and climbing.

 - Zac the Interloper (By Keith Bell) - A crag dog holds a special place in a climber's memory - best climbing buddy.
 Woof.